Vitiligo and pigmentary disorders associated with inflammation

 keywords: Vitiligo, pigmentation, inflammation

-The main goal of the immuno-dermatology project is to develop basic research program on vitiligo and pigmentary changes associated with skin inflammation, and to consolidate the collaboration with the department of dermatology and the clinical research program already internationally well recognized in the field.
+The main goal of the immuno-dermatology project is to develop basic and translational research programs on vitiligo and pigmentary changes associated with skin inflammation, and to consolidate the collaboration with the department of dermatology (National Reference Center for Skin Diseases) and the clinical research program already internationally well recognized in the field.

 Vitiligo remains to date the major depigmenting disorder with a real social impact and without effective treatment.
 The classical hallmark of vitiligo is the disappearance of melanocytes.
 While several theories have been proposed to explain the pathomechanism of the disease, intrinsic defects of melanocytes with local increased production of ROS, associated with an exaggerated immune response, appear important.